For Single and Double Bike Trailers, the Features that Really Matter

 The type of stroller available on trailers varies widely.
 In fact, the most common complaint about trailers is in regards to their stroller attachments.
 If you plan to use your trailer as a stroller, be sure to purchase a trailer that converts to the type of stroller you want.
-The five main types of strollers are outlined below and are also listed on our bike trailers comparison charts.
+The five main types of strollers are outlined below and are also listed in our bike trailer product filter tool.

 Attached Swivel Stroller Wheel: A small, plastic swivel wheel is attached to the trailer arm.
 It flips up and out of the way when in bike use and flips down for use as a stroller.
 When in use as a stroller, the trailer arm sticks out about 1.5 feet past the cab of the trailer and is therefore not ideal for crowded areas.
 Examples include the InStep Sierra Double and the Burley Honey Bee.

 Stationary Jogging Wheel: Jogging wheels are designed to track straight while running, so their front wheel does NOT swivel.
 A true jogging wheel is also at least 10″ in diameter and is pneumatic (air-filled) to provide smooth rolling.
 To turn a jogging trailer, you must push down on the back wheels and pivot the trailer while the front jogging wheel is in the air.
 All multi-sport trailers come with or have the option to purchase a jogging wheel.
 Examples include the Allen SST (single), the Allen Premier 2 and the Burley Encore.

 Dual Swivel Stroller Wheels: This is the most functional and easy to use stroller type.
 Two small, plastic wheels attach underneath the front of the trailer body.
 Since the wheels are tucked in, it makes for easy steering and maneuverability.
-Thule Chariot models come standard as a four-wheeled stroller, and all Burley trailers offer it as an upgrade.
+Thule Chariot models come standard as a four-wheeled stroller, and many Burley trailers offer it as an upgrade.